Country Meadows School

 District content teams worked to develop the common set of targets for each subject area in every grade.
 From these targets we understood the need to write appropriate assessments (formative and summative) to measure the attainment of the identified targets.
 We used the data to identify students who needed extra support and those that needed opportunities for extension and/or acceleration.

 Over the years, we have continued to revise the expected targets as we have learned more, often adding rigor and higher expectations for our students.
 This revision has included the addition of leveled targets and the implementation of a standards based reporting system to provide specific, timely and accurate feedback to students and parents.
 We also modified our calendar to include early releases on a regular basis for time for district content area teams and/or grade levels to meet together for consistency between and collaboration among all staff members.
+For the 2017-2018 school year, we have added 1/2 days once per trimester so that teachers and coaches can engage in a collaborative scoring process, ensuring that we have internal consistency across the school and district in terms of expectations for mastery.

 To begin to support new teachers in our system, the district provides five days of new teacher training prior to the start of school each August in addition to ongoing district, building, and one to one mentor support.
 During the initial days, new staff are provided an overview of the District 96 Professional Learning Communities work.
 The district has a two year mentor program in order to continue to develop the capacity of the new staff.